romanchechyotkin/seq-db/docs/en/09-troubleshooting.md

 ### Reduce the frac-size

-The `frac-size` parameter defines the maximum amount of memory that seq-db will store before sealing the active fraction.
+The `storage.frac_size` parameter defines the maximum amount of memory that seq-db will store before sealing the active fraction.
 Reducing this parameter can help lower memory consumption but may increase query times.
-See more details about `frac-size` in the [configuration documentation](02-flags.md#data-configuration-flags).
+See more details about `storage.frac_size` in the [configuration documentation](02-configuration.md#storage-configuration).

 ## Issue: Slow Search Queries